benjaminion/upgrading-ethereum-book/src/book.md

 Similarly to being chosen to propose a block, the probability of any validator being selected for a sync committee is proportional to its effective balance.
 Thus, the algorithm is almost the same as that of [`compute_proposer_index()`](/part3/helper/misc#def_compute_proposer_index), except that this one exits only after finding `SYNC_COMMITTEE_SIZE` members, rather than exiting as soon as a candidate is found.
 Both routines use the try-and-increment method to weight the probability of selection with the validators' effective balances.

 It's fairly clear why block proposers are selected with a probability proportional to their effective balances: block production is subject to slashing, and proposers with less at stake have less to slash, so we reduce their influence accordingly.
 It is not so clear why the probability of being in a sync committee is also proportional to a validator's effective balance; sync committees are not subject to slashing.
 It has to do with keeping calculations for [light clients simple](https://github.com/ethereum/consensus-specs/pull/2130#discussion_r524848644).
 We don't want to burden light clients with summing up validators' balances to judge whether a 2/3 supermajority of stake in the committee has voted for a block.
 Ideally, they can just count the participation flags.
-To make approach this somewhat reliable, we weight the probability of participation with the validator's effective balance.
+To make this somewhat reliable, we weight the probability that a validator participates in proportion to its effective balance.

 |||
 |-|-|